4d/docs/docs/WebServer/qodly-studio.md

 :::

-**Qodly Studio** is an application interface builder, including a form editor, a code editor, a web rendering engine, and natively supporting the ORDA technology.
+**Qodly Studio** is an application interface builder.
+It provides developers with integrated tools, including a form editor, a code editor, a rendering engine, and supports natively the [ORDA technology](../ORDA/overview.md).

 You can use Qodly Studio directly from your **4D environment** to build modern and sophisticated interfaces that you can easily integrate to your existing 4D projects and deploy **on premise**.